In-context Learning in Presence of Spurious Correlations: In-context learning based on a diverse set of tasks

-More concretely, we consider the \inat{} dataset~\citep{van2018inaturalist}, which contains images from 5,089 natural fine-grained categories and filter out categories that have less than 500 images.
-For testing purposes, from remaining 239 categories we set apart categories that belong to the supercategories \emph{Amphibia} and \emph{Mammalia}, along with 10\% of random categories.
-We denote the set of these 48 categories as $\CC_\mathrm{ood}$, and the set of remaining 191 categories as $\CC_\mathrm{id}$, which we use to create in-context learning instances for training.
+More concretely, we consider the \inat{} dataset~\citep{van2018inaturalist}, which contains images from 5,089 natural fine-grained categories and filter out categories that have fewer than 500 images.
+For testing purposes, from remaining 239 categories we set apart the ones belonging to \emph{Amphibia} and \emph{Mammalia} supercategories, along with 10\% of random categories.
+We denote the set of these 48 categories as $\CC_\mathrm{ood}$, and the set of remaining 191 categories as $\CC_\mathrm{id}$, which we use to create ICL instances for training.
 For each category in $\CC_\mathrm{id}$, we hold out half of the examples as in-distribution validation set.
-To generate a single in-context learning instance, we sample two distinct classes from $\CC_\mathrm{id}$ randomly and sample $n/2$ images from the training split of each class uniformly at random without replacement.
-We then do the grafting operation, setting minority group ratio within each class to 10\%.
-We select the grafted features randomly, by first picking subset size $k$ uniformly at random from 0 to 199, and then sampling a random subset of embedding dimensions of size $k$.
+To generate an ICL instance, we randomly sample two distinct classes from $\CC_\mathrm{id}$ and sample $n/2$ images from the training split of each class uniformly at random without replacement.
+Please refer to \cref{fig:inat-split} for an illustration of our preprocessing of \inat{}.
+We then do the grafting operation, setting the minority group ratio within each class to 10\%.
+We select the grafted features randomly, by first picking a subset size $k$ uniformly at random from 0 to 199, and then sampling a random subset of embedding dimensions of size $k$.
 With this we get $n$ examples that form the context part of the instance.
 Abandoning the naive approach and focusing on the proposed one, for each class we sample $n/2$ queries from the remaining examples uniformly at random with replacement and do the grafting operation with 50\% minority group ratio.